Quantcast

 2. If you don’t have a motor cycle licence at home your international licence won’t cover you for one here in Bali either, and also indicates that you should stay right away from riding motor bikes.

-3. When renting a car you should give the choosen mobile a good inspection for dings, damage and make sure everything that is supposed to work does.
+3. When renting a car you should give the chosen mobile a good inspection for dings, damage and make sure everything that is supposed to work does.
 Don’t just pay the money, sign the form and drive away!!

-4. If you are the owner of an international drivers licence and the car/bike your useing has the required registration papers you are street legal and unless you break one of the few road rules there are here you don’t have to pay the police anything if your stopped for a licence check.
+4. If you are the owner of an international drivers licence and the car/bike your using has the required registration papers you are street legal and unless you break one of the few road rules there are here you don’t have to pay the police anything if your stopped for a licence check.

 5. Traffic lights, now these little buggers can get confusing.At some locations you are permitted to go through red lights if not turning right.
 At others you can make left turns on the red, so you really have to look for signs/lights and watch and see what the other drivers are doing.
 If your unsure just stop at all red lights, someone will let you know quick enough if your blocking the flow.
 Make sure you don’t cross over the faintly painted white line at all traffic lights if stopping.